Congressional District # 19

 Prior to its bankruptcy, Asarco entered into an agreement with EPA to clean up the site and the adjacent residential areas.
 Under the agreement, Asarco was required to investigate the nature and extent of the cinders from the former smelter and to remove materials that exceed EPA's cleanup standards.

 EPA proposed the site to the National Priorities List (NPL) in 1996 but never finalized the site on the NPL.
 Instead, EPA's removal program cleaned up approximately 170,000 cubic yards of contaminated material and placed the materials in an on-site repository.

 The site is being addressed by EPA in consultation with the Illinois Environmental Protection Agency (IEPA).

 Threats and Contaminants

 High concentrations of zinc, lead, nickel, and cadmium were found in samples from a drainage way which flowed past the site.
 Samples from residential and agricultural lands surrounding the facility revealed high concentrations of zinc, cadmium, copper, nickel, and lead.
 This area of contaminated soil was determined to be approximately 21 million square feet.
 Soil and surface water have been contaminated by the site.
 Analytical results from surface water samples document that hazardous substances have migrated from the site to Beaver Creek.

 Cleanup of the site by EPA's removal program began in the fall of 1998 and was concluded in 2010.
 EPA's remedial program is currently evaluating the site to determine if there is any remaining contamination that needs to be addressed.
-A data gap analysis is being conducted and should be concluded by late 2014.
+A data gap analysis is being conducted and should be concluded by summer 2015.

 ContactsRemedial Project Manager, U.S. EPA